ITS Policies & Procedures

 • Formulate a functional test plan to ensure the change meets its intended outcome.

-4.3 Change Approval and Scheduling: The oversight of this phase will be managed by the Director of Enterprise Applications, who will direct a change management team comprised of ITS staff with expertise in various areas such as network management, server administration, security, database management, and desktop support.
+4.3 Change Approval and Scheduling: The oversight of this phase will be managed by the Director of Enterprise Systems, who will direct a change management team comprised of ITS staff with expertise in various areas such as network management, server administration, security, database management, and desktop support.
 Additionally, relevant stakeholders from the user community will be incorporated when appropriate.
-The magnitude and implications of the change will determine the level of authorization needed, including up to authorization and approval by the Chief Information Officer (CIO.)
+The magnitude and implications of the change will determine the level of authorization needed, including up to authorization and approval by the Vice President for Information Technology and Chief Information Officer (CIO.)

-4.4 Change Execution and Review: Upon approval, the Director of Enterprise Applications will delegate specific tasks to ITS members and identify relevant stakeholders to ensure a seamless transition.
-If any issues arise post-change, the Director of Enterprise Applications will assess whether to revert to the previous stable state.
+4.4 Change Execution and Review: Upon approval, the Director of Enterprise Systems will delegate specific tasks to ITS members and identify relevant stakeholders to ensure a seamless transition.
+Any changes to systems handling PI subject to GLBA-mandated safeguards must be thoroughly documented, including the steps taken during implementation and any security or compliance checks performed.
+If any issues arise post-change, the Director of Enterprise Systems will assess whether to revert to the previous stable state, and a detailed review of the change process will be conducted.
+This documentation must be retained for audit purposes to demonstrate compliance with GLBA change management requirements.

 5. INFRASTRUCTURE CHANGE CLASSIFICATION